 Graduate students accepted on a provisional basis cannot serve as Teaching Assistants.
 However, they can serve as research assistants.
 Eligibility includes

-• Enrollment in and successfully complete nine graded credits hours,
+- Enrollment in and successfully completing nine graded credits hours,

-A student seeking appointment as a teaching assistant will be required to demonstrate proficiency in communication skills necessary for satisfactory service in the classroom .
+A student seeking an appointment as a teaching assistant will be required to demonstrate proficiency in communication skills necessary for satisfactory service in the classroom.
 All graduate students given an assistantship must attend a mandatory orientation offered by the Graduate School.
 Departments may also require students to complete workshops/orientations in order to qualify for assistantships.

 All international students seeking a teaching assistantship must demonstrate proficiency in English and competency in pedagogy.
 Prior to the first semester in which the teaching assistantship is to be received, international students must undergo the NMSU International Teaching Assistant (ITA) screening administered by the English Department on behalf of the Graduate School.
 Students who pass the screening exam are immediately eligible for assignment to a teaching assistantship.
 Those who do not pass the screening exam must enroll in and satisfactorily complete ENGL 485M or a suitable relevant course before being eligible for a teaching assistantship.
 International graduate students wishing to hold a teaching assistantship should check with their department to determine when they should arrive on campus to meet the screening requirement.
 International students who do not pass the screening exam may be eligible to serve as graders for their academic departments.
 The academic departments must receive approval from the Graduate School in order to hire these students.